GarenSidonius/ASU-Dissertation-Template/README.md

 ### Including other files

-Make sure that LaTeX can find any external files that are called in this document (typically, individual chapter files and the bibliography files).
+Make sure that LaTeX can find any external files that are called in this document (typically, individual chapter files and bibliography files and sometimes font files).
 The easiest way to make sure LaTeX can find all the external files is to put them in the same folder as the template file.

 ### Supporting documentation